Last updated:

 Reidel’s Thyroidisits

 Reidel’s thyroiditis is an idiopathic, rare condition where the thyroid becomes densely fibrotic.
-Commonly associated with hypothyrodism.
+Commonly associated with hypothyroidism.
 Possibly autoimmune in etiology.
-Patient usually present with compressive symptoms and hypothyroidism.
+Patients usually present with compressive symptoms and hypothyroidism.

 - Patient history